deividyA/MudaeAutoBotC/README.md

 Change the guild and channel ids in **guild.txt** as well as username and user id in the **user.txt** under the user folder.

 ## Bot settings
-All settings are set within the Settings_Mudae.json File Some settings may be superseded by your Mudae server settings.
+All settings are set within the Settings_Mudae.json file.
+Some settings may be superseded by your Mudae server settings.

 + `token` - The user token for the account you want to bot on.
 If you need extra assistance on how to obtain it, let me know.